data-S-index/dataset-to-field/README.md

 ## Overview

 This classifier assigns as research to scientific datasets based on their metadata using a fine-tuned embedding model.
 It maps datasets to the 4,516 topics in the [OpenAlex taxonomy](https://docs.openalex.org/api-entities/topics), along with their hierarchical subfield, field, and domain classifications.
+This was developed as part of our NIH S-index Challenge Phase 2 proposal.
+We refer to the [S-index Hub](https://github.com/data-S-index/hub) for more information about our S-index and the Challenge.

 **Key features:**
 - 🚀 **~48,000 records/second** on CPU with parallel processing (no GPU required)